energy-storage-analysis/LDES-Survey/README.md

 This repository contains the codes used to generate the dataset and figures associated with our paper, "A Techno-economic Survey of Energy Storage Media for Long-Duration Energy Storage Applications" Article, currently in submission.
 A brief overview of the work including interactive visualizations of the dataset formed in this repository can be found [here](https://energy-storage-analysis.github.io/LDES-Viability.html)

-**The CSV file datasets for material prices and storage media physical properties and energy densities can be found in [cap_cost/data_consolidated](cap_cost/data_consolidated/)**
+**The final datasets for storage medium energy capital cost, storage media physical properties, and material prices can be found in CSV form in [cap_cost/data_consolidated](cap_cost/data_consolidated/)**

 The folder structure of the repository is outlined below.
 The folders have README files that contain further information.

 * cap_cost: The main codes and analysis to form the dataset and figures analyzing the energy capital cost of a wide range of energy storage media.
-This folder contains the main dataset and individual source datasets used in the work in the form of csv files.
+This folder contains the final datasets as well as the processed data for individual sources used to form the final datasets.
 * es_utils: A package of utility functions used throughout the codebase.
 * figures: Files that layout the final figures used in the text.
 The SVG files are linked to figure panel image files generated throughout the repository, meaning the final figures will automatically update with changes to the data or processing codes.
 * GESDB: Analysis of the [DOE Global Energy Storage Database](https://sandia.gov/ess-ssl/gesdb/public/index.html).